gabimor/keyboardninja/README.md

 general
 * hotjar
-* patreon/buy me a coffee
-* reporting errors/missing/duplications
 * get as many apps and shortcuts as i can for starters
 * spread the word in blogs/groups
-* design
-  * make it look good both for rich and poor apps (few shortcuts apps with one section/lots of shortcuts)
-  * responsive

 ## Phase 2

+* patreon/buy me a coffee
+* reporting errors/missing/duplications

+search results
+* change OS
+* pin
+* show
+  * my pins first
+  * categorized
+  * by popularity

 add app
 * name